What three words describe your goals for this week?

 Here are some details for the event:

-Paper, writing utensils (pen, pencil, markers, or crayons).
+Materials: Paper and writing utensils (pen, pencil, crayons, markers, etc)

 What is one thing you want to change, improve, or do more of this year?